Mechanistic interpretability

 2 Disentanglement and monosemanticity

-Placeholder to talk about one hyped means of explaining models, especially large language models, by using sparse autoencoders.
-Popular as an AI Safety technology.
+Here’s a placeholder to talk about one hyped way of explaining models, especially large language models, using sparse autoencoders.
+This is popular as an AI Safety technology.

 - Towards Monosemanticity: Decomposing Language Models With Dictionary Learning